CartoDB/documentation/app/content/spatial-extension-bq/examples/spatial-indexes.md

 The query performs three main tasks:
 * Filtering the OSM dataset to keep only the ones of type `supermarket`.
 * Creating a quadkey grid of resolution 15 with the total number of supermarkets that fall within each grid cell (`agg_total`).
-* Enriching each cell of the grid with its population.
-As the Spatial Features dataset is also in resolution 15, this enrichment is done simply by performing a join between these two tables.
+* Enriching each grid cell with its population.
+As the Spatial Features dataset is also available inresolution 15, this enrichment is done simply by performing a join between these two tables.
 Please note that the Spatial Features dataset uses quadkeys as a grid identifier, so we have to convert these to quadints by using the appropriate function from the Spatial Extension.

 ```sql
 SELECT